tchan128/social-network-API-tc/README.md

 ## About the Project

 This project is a social network API.
 The API is built with Javascript, Mongoose, ExpressJS, and nodeJS.
-The MongoDB was used and to build and visualize the functionality and the localhost server, Insomnia was used.
+The MongoDB was used and to build and visualize the functionality and the localhost server, Insomnia and Studio 3T was used.
 In this system, the main components are being able to:

 - Create, update, and delete user
 - View all users and view a single user